muhammadallain/instagram_replica/README.md

 * Type and Run: python main.py
 * Open Browser and go to localhost:8080 or the port your terminal shows.

-Before running this, you need to integrate datastore and Google Cloud Project with this app.
-Read below for guidelines on how to do that.
+Before running this, you need to integrate Firebase Authnetication, Datastore and Google Cloud Project with this app.

+This can be along process.
+To avoid that contact me and I can send you temporary credentials. https://muhammadallain.github.io

+Otherwise, Read below for guidelines on how to do that.

 ### Create Google Cloud Project
 Go to https://console.cloud.google.com/